Individual - Other taxesLast reviewed - 03 May 2023

 Stocks and shares

-Agreements for sale of or instruments effecting the transfer of stocks and shares are subject to stamp duty of 0.2% on the purchase price or market value of the shares transferred, whichever is higher.
+Instruments effecting the transfer of stocks and shares are subject to stamp duty of 0.2% on the purchase price or market value of the shares transferred, whichever is the higher.

 Local non-income taxes